 We're glad you're here.
 Maxwell, Hendry & Simmons is a valuation services company with a core competency in real estate market analysis.
 We perform appraisals and consulting services for both residential and commercial properties.

-Maxwell Hendry Simmons is a real estate appraisal and consulting firm based in Fort Myers, Florida.
-Founded 40 years ago, our staff includes professionals with hundreds of years of licensed experience serving the Southwest Florida area.
+Maxwell, Hendry & Simmons is a real estate appraisal and consulting firm based in Fort Myers, Florida.
+Founded over 40 years ago, our staff includes professionals with hundreds of years of licensed experience serving the Southwest Florida area.

 Our services include residential and commercial appraisals as well as feasibility analysis, market studies, tax appeals, litigation support, and more.
 Most of our staff is certified by the state of Florida as certified residential or general appraisers.

 Additionally, many hold professional designations from the Appraisal Institute (MAI or SRA).
 For questions regarding how we can help you with your real estate needs, contact us!

 What is a Real Estate Appraisal?MHS Appraisal2023-01-23T14:58:49-05:00

 A real estate appraisal is an opinion of a property’s value performed by a licensed appraiser in the jurisdiction, such as the state of Florida.
 Appraisals can be used for mortgage financing, tax purposes, building permits, and other compliance regulations, such as FEMA’s 50% rule.